 Thermal Insulation

 Some products require a certain level of thermal insulation.
-Depending on the intricate compositions of the FRP, you can enjoy a commendable level of thermal insulation.
+Depending on the FRP's composition, you can achieve a commendable level of thermal insulation.
 This can include insulation from fire and even UV radiation.

 Common Fibers Used